Sima Yi: Liaodong campaign

 On 3 September, a comet was seen in the skies of Xiangping and was interpreted as an omen of destruction by those in the Liaodong camp.
 A frightened Gongsun Yuan sent his Chancellor of State Wang Jian (王建) and Imperial Counsellor Liu Fu (柳甫) to negotiate the terms of surrender, where he promised to present himself bound to Sima Yi once the siege was lifted.
 Sima Yi, wary of Gongsun Yuan's double-crossing past, executed the two, saying in a message to Gongsun Yuan he desired an unconditional surrender: "In ancient times, Chu and Zheng were classed as states of equal footing, yet the Earl of Zheng nevertheless met the Prince of Chu with his flesh bare and leading a sheep.
 I am a superior Ducal Minister of the Son of Heaven, yet Wang Jian and his following wanted me to raise the siege and withdraw my men.
 Is this proper?
 These two men were dotards who must have failed to convey your intentions; I have already put them to death (on your behalf).
 If you still have anything to say, then send a younger man of intelligence and precision."

 When Gongsun Yuan sent Wei Yan (衛演) for another round of talks, this time asking permission to send a hostage to the Wei court, Sima Yi dismissed the final messenger as a waste of time: "In military affairs there are five essential points.
 If able to fight, you must fight.
 If not able to fight, you must defend.
 If not able to defend, you must flee.
 The remaining two points entail only surrender or death.
 Now that you are not willing to come bound, you are determined to have death; there is no need of sending any hostage."
 Sima Yi's previous suggestion of further negotiations was an act of malice that gave false hope to Gongsun Yuan while prolonging the siege and placing further strain on the supplies within the city.

 When the rain stopped and the floodwater receded, Sima Yi hastened to complete the encirclement of Xiangping.
-The siege continued day and night using mining, hooked ladders, battering rams, and artificial mounds for siege towers and catapults to get higher vantage points.
+The siege continued day and night using mining, hooked ladders, battering rams, and artificial mounds for siege towers and [ to get higher vantage points.
 The speed at which the siege was tightened caught the defenders off guard; because they had been obtaining supplies with such ease during the flood, there was apparently no real attempt to stockpile the goods inside Xiangping.
 As a result, famine and cannibalism broke out in the city.
 Many Liaodong generals, such as Yang Zuo, surrendered to Sima Yi during the siege.